simoneSantoni/net-analysis-smm638/README.md

 FM = 0.25 X MTP + 0.75 X FCP

 For the **mid-term project**, students are required to solve a network analytic problem.
-This year, the project will focus on the topic of 'core-periphery' (details will be available by week 3, when the project will be released).
+The details of the MTP ietails will be available by week 3, when the project will be released.
 Submissions will be assessed on a 0 - 100% scale.
 The Groups who fail can resubmit a revised version of the project; if the revision is sufficient, students receive a 50% mark.
 The deadline for the project is November 12 (week 6).
-Selected groups will be invite to present the outcome of their work to fellow students in week 6.
+Selected groups will be invited to present the outcome of their work to fellow students in week 6.
+Invited groups could also receive a maximum of 3 bonus points on the basis of the quality of their in-class presentations.

 With the **final course project** (due by week 10, see Table 1), groups make their hands 'dirty' as they help a real-world client to face some